Aerial view of the coastal village of Soufrière in St Lucia. Miriam Park/Shutterstock

 For those yearning for a more refined shopping experience, the Pointe Seraphine complex awaits just a 15-minute walk from the city center.
 This duty-free compound is where you’ll find a wide variety of services that are helpful for travelers.
 It has everything from car rentals and land and boat tours, plus an enticing array of souvenirs, luxurious fragrances, fine jewelry and clothing.

 Local tip: The Pointe Seraphine Shopping Complex also doubles as a dock when cruise ships are in port, so be prepared for crowds on these days.
-The city has limited parking but is very walkable, so you can skip the car rental and hop a bus or taxi to the market.
+The city has limited parking but is very walkable, so you can skip the car rental and take a bus or taxi to the market.

 6. Marigot Bay

-Best area for set-jetters
+Best for set-jetters

 Enchanting, turquoise-hued Marigot Bay, once dubbed "the most beautiful bay in the Caribbean" by American novelist James A. Michener, has been featured in scenes from several films, including 1967's original Doctor Doolittle (starring Rex Harrison), and 1979's Firepower (starring Sophia Loren).